AtzoriMarco/InSituPackage/README.md

 It was possible thanks to the following contributors:

 1. Mohammad Rezai and Niclas Jansson developed the adaptor between the numerical code *Nek5000* and the software for data analysis and visualization *Paraview*.
-2. Anke Friederici, Wiebke Kopp and Prof. Tino Weikauf worked on the python pipeline.
+2. Anke Friederici, Wiebke Köpp and Prof. Tino Weinkauf worked on the python pipeline.
 3. Marco Atzori carried out the simulations and composed this guide.
-4. Prof. Tino Weikfauf and Prof. Philipp Schlatter supervised the work.
+4. Prof. Tino Weinkauf and Prof. Philipp Schlatter supervised the work.

 The document is organized as follows: 1) description of the adaptor and the interface in *Nek5000*, 2) instructions for building and 3) how to run a test case.